edelgrace/edelgrace.me/content/blog/2016-12-18-2017-reading-resolutions.md

   * **2013**: 40 books + 30 graphic novels = 74 books
   * **2012**: 18 books

 As you can see, not great numbers.
 Each year I have been reading less and less.
 2013 was a weird anomaly.
-So far this year of 2016 (there's still like ten days left in the year&#8230;) I only managed to read 38 books, not including graphic novels.
+So far this year of 2016 (there's still like ten days left in the year...)
+I only managed to read 38 books, not including graphic novels.
 In total I've read about 84 books.
 So that's still like 46 graphic novels that I've read.
 I really wanted my novel to graphic novel ratio to be greater than or equal to one.
 However, I still met my goal of 25 books.
 So kudos to me!

 This year I decided to opt for minimalism and not sign up for any reading challenges.
 To me, the most important thing is going through my to read list.
 If I even manage to make a small dent in the list, I'll be happy.